Fertek: Underground city – Mandilmos

-Hamam (Bath)
+Hamam (bath)

 The historical Hamam (Bath) located at the lower region of Fertek was built by the "Hacı Zambazade" family, one of the Karamanlides families from Karaman, who lived in Fertek during the reign of the Ottoman Sultan Abdülmecid.
 Its construction started in June 1852 and was completed on March 31, 1853.
 It is a domed structure made of cut stone and bears the characteristics of Byzantine-Ottoman Architecture.
 As per the inscription on the stones in the Church, the revenues of this bath were donated to the school operating in the church in Fertek.
 The Hamam served the Fertek community for many years.
 A ceremonial part was that the wedding party for the bride would always stop there to pick up the families of the wedding parties as they took their bath before the wedding.
 Today, the hamam is not being used, and is in need of repairs.

 Church

 There are two historical Karamanlides churches in Fertek (some believe there were more).
 One of these is originally named as the "Church of Gabriel and Michael Angels", which now is being used as a mosque and is named as the New Mosque.
 It is well maintained and is in very good shape.
 The other one is known as the chapel, which is next to Enver Arikan's house.
 Unfortunately, it is not maintained well, and in need of repairs.
-The “Church of Gabriel and Michael Angels” was opened to service on September 29, 1835, by the Karamanlides, Kara Mahooğlu Hacı Nikola, who used to live in Fertek (Archangelos Mihail - Gabriel).
+The Church of Gabriel and Michael of Angels was opened to service on September 29, 1835, by the Karamanlides, Kara Mahooğlu Hacı Nikola, who used to live in Fertek (Archangelos Mihail - Gabriel).
 A lady named Pipi, wife of Harelem Efendi, used to light the candles of the church every evening.
 This building, which is a good example of Byzantine - Ottoman Architecture was made of cut stone.
 The religious frescoes in the three apses of this old church are made by Provos Gambis, from the town of Talas in Kayseri.
 These frescos are of great importance and, await the attention of scientists, artists, and historians to illuminate the history, art, culture and religion it represents.